ckflight/FMCW_RADAR/README.md

 For example:

   If sampling freq = 500KSamples/sec and sweep rise time is 1ms for 200MHz bandwith then in 1 sec system will pack 500 samples   of 16 bit data and transfer 1000 8 bit samples to Python script.

+Python Script: I uploaded a example python script where stationary object are creating peak at some frequencies.
+I will later add real time plot by simply doing record and plotting with 2 different treads.

 ![rf](https://user-images.githubusercontent.com/61315249/81537200-82045480-9375-11ea-87f2-c4e1bb67b51a.png)